ColetonReitan/Tesla-Stock-Twitter-Analysis/README.md

 Business Question - What is the impact of Twitter Activity on the Performance of Tesla Stock?

-A Text Analytics group project, lead by myself with 2 others
+A Text Analytics group final project, lead by myself with 2 others in October 2023

 Completed fully within R